Join the 85,000 open source advocates who receive our giveaway alerts and article roundups.

 Reboot again to test that your application gets launched after a successful auto-login.

-On Pidora (or any distribution using Systemd), the process is similar, but takes place in a different set of config files.
+On a distribution (such as CentOS) using Systemd, the process is similar, but takes place in a different set of config files.

 For the auto-login process, edit the file >/usr/lib/systemd/system/getty@.service and comment out this line: